Stacked Penalized Logistic Regression for Selecting Views in Multi-View Learning: Multi-View Stacking (MVS)

 \subsection{The MVS Algorithm}

 Let us denote by $\bm{X}^{(1)}, ..., \bm{X}^{(V)}$ a multi-view data set, with $\bm{X}^{(v)}$ the $n \times m_v$ matrix of features in view $v$.
-Let us denote by $\bm{y} = (y_1, ..., y_n)$ the vector of corresponding outcomes.
+Let us denote by $\bm{y} = (y_1, ..., y_n)^T$ the vector of corresponding outcomes.
 We define a (supervised) learning algorithm or \textit{learner} $A$ as a function that takes as input a labeled data set and produces as output a learned function $\hat{f}$ mapping input vectors to outcomes.
-The MVS procedure with two levels was already defined and briefly discussed by \citet{Li2011} and \citet{multiview_stacking}.
+The MVS procedure was already defined and briefly discussed by \citet{Li2011} and \citet{multiview_stacking}.
 Here, we give a somewhat broader definition of the MVS procedure in Algorithm \ref{al:1}, allowing for general base- and meta-learners, and for multiple learners per view.
 We denote by $A_{v,b}$ the $b$th base-learner for view $v$, with $B_v$ the total number of base-learners for that view.
-In MVS with two levels we use a single meta-learner $A_{\text{meta}}$, but in general one can use multiple meta-learners and combine their predictions at even higher levels if desired.
+We denote the meta-learner by $A_{\text{meta}}$.
+Although we consider only a single meta-learner, the procedure could easily be extended by using multiple meta-learners and combining their predictions at even higher levels if desired.
 The two key components of training any stacked model are (1) training the base-learners, and (2) training the meta-learner.
 These can be performed in any order, but in Algorithm \ref{al:1} we first show the training of the base-learners: for each view $\bm{X}^{(v)}$, $v = 1, ..., V$, we apply the base-learners $A_{v,1}, ..., A_{v,B_v}$ to all $n$ observations of that view to obtain a set of learned functions $\hat{f}_{v,1}, ..., \hat{f}_{v,B_v}$.
 To train the meta-learner, we need to obtain a set of cross-validated predictions for each learned function $\hat{f}_{v,b}$.
-Therefore, we partition the data into $K$ groups, and denote by $S_1,S_2,...,S_K$ the $K$-partitioning of the index set $\{1,2,...,n\}$.
-For each fold $k = 1, ..., K$, we apply the learner $A_{v,b}$ to the observations which are not in $S_k$, which we denote by $\bm{X}^{(v)}_{i \notin S_k}$, $\bm{y}^{}_{i \notin S_k}$.
+Therefore, we partition the data into $K$ groups, and denote by $S_1,S_2,...,S_K$ the $K$-partition of the index set $\{1,2,...,n\}$.
+For each fold $k = 1, ..., K$, we apply the learner $A_{v,b}$ to the observations which are not in $S_k$, denoted by $\bm{X}^{(v)}_{i \notin S_k}$, $\bm{y}^{}_{i \notin S_k}$.
 We then apply the learned function $\hat{f}_{v,b,k}$ to the observations in $S_k$ to obtain the corresponding cross-validated predictions.
-Thus we obtain an $n$-vector of cross-validated predictions for each view and corresponding base-learner, which we denote by $\bm{z}^{(v,b)}$.
+Thus we obtain an $n$-vector of cross-validated predictions for each view and corresponding base-learner, denoted by $\bm{z}^{(v,b)}$.
 We collect these vectors in an $n \times B$ matrix $\bm{Z}$, where $B = \sum_v B_v$.
 These cross-validated predictions are then used as the input features for the meta-learner to obtain $\hat{f}_{\text{meta}}$.
 The final stacked prediction function is then $\hat{f}_{\text{meta}}\big(\hat{f}_{1,1}(\bm{X}^{(1)}), ..., \hat{f}_{V,B_V}(\bm{X}^{(V)})\big)$.
 It is clear that if the meta-learner is chosen such that it returns sparse models, MVS can be used for view selection.
 If we choose a single base-learner for each view, the view selection problem is just a feature selection problem involving $V$ features.
 Compared with feature concatenation, where one has to solve a group-wise feature selection problem involving $\sum_v m_v$ features, this is an easier task.
 Furthermore, all computations performed on lines \ref{al:1:basetrain} and \ref{al:1:cvtrain} of Algorithm \ref{al:1} are independent across views, base-learners, and cross-validation folds, and can thus be parallelized to improve the scalability of MVS.